What is the primary purpose of cellular respiration? | Channels for Pearson+

 1

-Identify the main reactants and products: The primary reactant in cellular respiration is glucose (C₆H₁₂O₆), and the main product is ATP, which is the energy currency of the cell.
+Identify that glucose is a common starting molecule for cellular respiration, which is broken down through a series of reactions to produce ATP.

-Recognize the stages of cellular respiration: Cellular respiration consists of glycolysis, the citric acid cycle (Krebs cycle), and oxidative phosphorylation.
-Each stage contributes to the production of ATP.
+Note that the process of cellular respiration involves three main stages: glycolysis, the citric acid cycle (Krebs cycle), and oxidative phosphorylation.

-Clarify the role of ATP: ATP is used by cells to perform various functions, such as muscle contraction, nerve impulse propagation, and chemical synthesis.
-It is the main energy carrier in cells.

-Conclude the primary purpose: The primary purpose of cellular respiration is to convert glucose into ATP, providing energy for cellular activities.
+Conclude that the correct purpose of cellular respiration is to convert glucose into ATP, providing energy for the cell's functions.

 Watch next